misterteri/schedulearn/README.md

             - [x] has `command`
             - [x] has `requiredgpus`
         - [x] Store the info in JSON to the `Job` table in database
-        - [ ] Validate the JSON file with JSON Schema
+        - [x] Validate the JSON file with Pydantic
     - [ ]  `/delete` endpoint
         - [ ] if a model is on progress, delete the pod immediately, as well as the metadata of a model in the database
         - [ ] If a training model is completed, delete the model info in the database